NutriBullet Blender Review

-NutriBullet products are owned and made by a company called Homeland Housewares, which has been manufacturing high-performance blenders since 2003.
+NutriBullet products are owned and made by Homeland Housewares, a company manufacturing blenders since 2003.
 Their mission is to inspire and empower transformational nutrition through their products, plus make nutrition simple, easy, and impactful.

 The NutriBullet outshines most of the competition with one of the highest scores in this metric.
-We tested a variety of foods to examine each puree quality, and how consistently a product renders ideal puree results.
-Since a baby's first foods need to be smooth, it is essential to know if a product can achieve this or not.
+To assess performance, we tested various foods from soft to raw to examine puree quality and how consistently a product renders ideal puree results.
+Since a baby's first foods need to be smooth, it is essential to know if a product can achieve this.

-It exceeds at pureeing peas, rice, and pasta, a few foods that other products in our review could not match.
+It excels at pureeing peas, blueberries, rice, and pasta, a few foods that most other contenders in our review could not match.

 Ease of Use

-The NutriBullet has one of the highest scores among the others in this metric.
-For ease of use, we assess how immediate and intuitive a product is to use without the manual once unpackaged, and the amount of prep time required before creating baby food.
+The NutriBullet has one of the highest scores in this metric.
+We assess how intuitive a product is to use without the manual and the amount of prep time required before creating baby food for ease of use.

-The NutriBullet has many features that boost its score and make it a delight to use.
-It is quick to assemble out of the box.
-The motor base sports suction cup feet, which keep it stationary when blending.
-It includes a tamper to help push ingredients closer to the blade.
-The pitcher has an easy-pour spout, and the lid has a vented cap to release heat-if needed.
-Additionally, the top fits securely, keeping liquid from spitting out when blending.
+Out of the box, the NutriBullet is quick to assemble.
+The motor base has suction cup feet, which keep it stationary when blending.
+The labels on the control panel are easy to follow, thanks to simple buttons: On/Off, Low, Medium, High, and Pulse.
+Besides the pitcher (64 oz. capacity) and lid, it includes a tamper to help push ingredients closer to the blade.
+The pitcher has a wide mouth and an easy-pour spout, and the lid has a vented cap to release heat.
+Additionally, the top fits snugly into the pitcher, keeping liquid from spitting out while blending.

 The perks don't stop there.
-The NutriBullet's control panel is minimal and extremely easy to use without needing the manual, offering a power button and three speeds - low, medium, high, plus a pulse setting.
+The NutriBullet's control panel is minimal and easy to use without the manual.
+It has a power button and multiple settings.

 Health and Safety

-For health and safety, we consider concerns over plastic and parts that are troublesome to see and clean, which may result in mold, bacteria, or rust.
-We also assessed moving blades and potential burns.
+For health and safety, we consider concerns over plastic and parts that are troublesome to see and clean, resulting in mold, bacteria, or rust.
+We also assessed moving blades and the potential for burns.

 Ease of Cleaning

 This metric considers the amount of time and parts to clean appropriately.
-The NutriBullet's score was on the higher end.
+Again, the NutriBullet's score was on the higher end.

-We found it helpful to fill the NutriBullet with some water, a dash of soap, and run on low for a few seconds as this will loosen debris and make the cleaning process more manageable.
+For stubborn mess, fill the NutriBullet with some water, a dot of soap, and run on low for a few seconds as this will loosen debris and make the cleaning process more manageable.

-Besides the motor base and tamper, the unit has dishwasher safe parts.
-However, we think it is better and just as easy to hand wash all of the components, plus it prolongs the longevity of the product.
+Besides the motor base and tamper, the unit has dishwasher-safe parts.
+However, we think it is better to hand wash all of the components, plus it can extend the product's longevity and durability.
 For ongoing maintenance, the manual suggests inspecting all parts for damage or wear that may impair function or present a hazard.

 — Molly Bradac